 Information seekers are encouraged to contact the BLM Library for assistance in tracking down information or answering questions.
 The BLM Library assists a wide range of users with research requests, including primarily BLM employees and contractors as well as other federal agencies, the general public, university students and professors, law offices, organizations, and other libraries.

 The BLM Library is available to assist you in locating documents produced for or published by the BLM or its predecessors, the General Land Office and the Grazing Service.
+The BLM Library does not lend materials to members of the general public, but may be able to assist you with digitized materials or reference.
 Please contact us by email at firstname.lastname@example.org.

 The BLM Library provides a full range of reference services to BLM employees and contractors.
 Requests may involve short, specific questions or complex questions that require more extensive searching.
 Research requests range from locating items and document delivery to literature searches and research assistance to general inquiries about the Bureau and the library’s collections.
 Many of the internal requests are for scientific journal articles and come from specialists such as wildlife biologists, botanists, geologists, and archaeologists.
 Many users request help from the BLM Library because they are creating publications or informational material.

 In addition, the BLM Library can perform research using computerized databases to produce a bibliography of citations on a subject you specify.
 We can access nearly 1,000 databases that include periodicals, books, reports, conference proceedings, and dissertations.
 Some databases provide abstracts along with their citations.
 You may request bibliographies according to subject area, author, report number, etc. Even when you have only partial information, our librarians can usually find the materials you need.